Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 Updated: Feb 27, 2020 / Article by: Luana Spinetti

 Facebook has changed over the years.
-It grew bigger, and it grew stricter in its anti-spam policy to protect its users from businesses who tried to ‘overdo it’.
+It grew bigger, and it grew stricter in its anti-spam and fake content policy to protect its users from businesses and other entities who tried to abuse the system.

 That's precisely what this post is here for.
 Read on.

 It's one, and it works well with any social medium, but it works even better with Facebook, where it's harder to connect and market to people who are not among your Friends.

 This is it: strive to create engagement.
 Whenever you post a new video, photo or text-based content, do it to create interaction – even better if that's a comment thread and not only a Like or a reaction.

 To achieve this goal, you have to provide value and be open to engage in conversation yourself.